-Danger: One should also be aware that the encryption scheme implemented here is (very) weak, and we only support it for compatibility reasons.
-Under no circumstances should it still be used to encrypt new files.
+Danger: One should also be aware that the legacy encryption schemes used prior to PDF 2.0 are (very) weak, and we only support them for compatibility reasons.
+Under no circumstances should these still be used to encrypt new files.